groussea/opyflow/ReadMe.txt

 The code use last versions of VTK and opencv.
 However, pip (Python Package Index) doesn't have the last vtk yet.
 It is also a bit tricky to compile the source directly from the vtk website.
-However, the simplest way to install it is to use miniconda and the last updated sources from conda-forge.
+However, the simplest way to install it is to use miniconda oranaconda and the last updated sources from conda-forge.

-When miniconda is installed type in the commande prompt:
+When miniconda/anaconda is installed type in the commande prompt:

 conda create -n opyfenv python=2.7 vtk opencv matplotlib scipy tqdm (spyder) source activate opyfenv